 I express my sincere appreciation to Suzanne Arcand who contributed to this report.
 I commend her for her professionalism, hard work, dedication, and continued efforts to improve this report.
-Appreciation is also expressed to the Chair of the Authority and the Commissioners for their cooperation and outstanding assistance in matters pertaining to the financial affairs of the Authority.
+In addition, Mary Fox-Stroman has been instrumental in the continuous progress of the stadium and the Authority, and I express my deepest gratitude for her assistance.
+Appreciation is also expressed to the Executive Director, Chair of the Authority, and the Commissioners for their cooperation and outstanding assistance in matters pertaining to the financial affairs of the Authority.